Loaf Pan Planter with Twisted Wire Handle Video Tutorial

 As an Amazon Associate, I earn from qualifying purchases.

-I bought these thrift store items a year ago at my local Vendors’ Village.
+I purchased these thrift-store items a year ago at my local Vendors’ Village.
 Do you hoard stuff for so long that you almost forget about it?

 Visit the My Repurposed Life Amazon Store to shop my favorite items.